Information from the population register; request for self-disclosure from the population register

 Simple self-disclosure

 The so-called self-disclosure from the population register is a special form of the right to information in accordance with Art.
 15 of the General Data Protection Regulation.
-It is limited in the exceptional cases in accordance with Section 11 of the Federal Registration Act and by the prescribed deletion periods in the registration system.
+It is limited in the exceptional cases in accordance with Section 11 of the Federal Registration Act.

-• Automated retrievals, data confirmations and automated simple information from the population register are logged for at least 12 months.
-The logs are deleted at the latest at the end of the calendar year following storage.
-Data on non-automated simple and extended information from the population register is deleted after one year.
+- Log data from automated retrievals and automated simple information from the register of residents is stored for at least 12 months and deleted at the latest at the end of the calendar year following storage.
+Data on non-automated simple and extended information from the register of residents is deleted after one year.

 You can apply for self-disclosure from the population register in person, in writing or electronically at the relevant registration authority.